syntax53/dhdynupdate/README.md

 # DreamHost Dynamic DNS Record Update
 This is a windows fork of (https://github.com/ttelford/dhdynupdate).

+## Features Added

+* Ability to lookup your external IP and send that to dreamhost.

 ## Dependencies
-The `daemon` library **not** required (it's not supported under windows for obvious reasons).
+The `daemon` library **not** required as it is with the linux version (it's not supported under windows).
 You can setup a scheduled task in windows instead.

 * [`python`](https://www.python.org/downloads/windows/)
     *  Python **3.4** is requred (as of this writing) because netifaces doesn't support 3.5.